Olivia Munn’s Breast Cancer Risk Assessment – What It Is and What It Means for You

 My mom knows what I do – I’m a genetic counselor – so of course this piqued her interest.
 But she had one big question:

-“What was that test she took?”
+“What was the breast cancer risk assessment she took?”

 If my mom didn’t know what that test was, I realized that lots of other women might be wondering the same thing.